christophermadsen/coffeemacs/README.md

 (bugfix.el will be copied to `/straight/versions/default.el` during load time).

 ### py-isort
-Within py-isort there's a function call to "diff", this doesn't exist to Windows and we need to instead use the Windows equivalent "FC".
-We need to change this is the py-isort.el package otherwise it likely won't work.
-It should be withing ".emacs.d/elpa/py-isort".
-Change the line containing "diff" to using "FC".
+Within py-isort there's a function call to "diff", this doesn't exist in Windows and we'll instead use the Windows equivalent "FC".
+We need to change this in the py-isort.el package, otherwise it likely won't work.
+It should exist within ".emacs.d/elpa/py-isort".
+Replace "diff" with "FC" in the line calling it.

 (I have provided a py-isort.el in lisp/ that fixes this, but it'd be best to not have a separate package from the one on melpa)